Six Sentence Story | the Wakefield Doctrine - Part 9 Six Sentence Story | the Wakefield Doctrine - Part 9

 This is the Doctrine’s contribution to the Six Sentence Story bloghop.

-Hosted by Denise there is but one rule: the story (inspired by the week’s prompt word) must be six sentences in length.
+Hosted by Denise is has but one rule: your story must have exactly six sentences.

 Prompt word: